agoose77/geojupyter.org/elevator-pitch.md

 <hr style="width:50%; margin: auto" />

-GeoJupyter is an open and collaborative community-driven effort to reimagine [**geospatial interactive computing**]{class="jupyter-orange"} experiences for education, research, and industry.
+GeoJupyter is an open and collaborative community-driven effort to reimagine <span class="jupyter-orange">**geospatial interactive computing**</span> experiences for education, research, and industry.

 We aim to combine the **approachability** and **playfulness** of desktop GIS tools, the **flexibility** and **reproducibility** of coding-driven GIS methods, and the